If you'd like to find juvenile non-fiction books about Black History Month, you can use the call number J 973.0496.

 This title is geared for lower elementary school children.

-Moses When Harriet Tubman Led Her People to Freedom Carole Boston Weatherford
+Moses When Harriet Tubman Led Her People to Freedom by Carole Boston Weatherford

 Harriet Tubman used the Underground Railroad to lead many of her people to freedom.